Udon

 Udon (うどん or 饂飩) is a thick noodle made from wheat flour, used in Japanese cuisine.
 There are a variety of ways it is prepared and served.
 Its simplest form is in a soup as kake udon with a mild broth called kakejiru made from dashi, soy sauce, and mirin.
 It is usually topped with thinly chopped scallions.
 Other common toppings include prawn tempura, kakiage (mixed tempura fritter), abura-age (sweet, deep-fried tofu pouches), kamaboko (sliced fish cake), and shichimi spice added to taste.

 Standard broth differs by region.
 Dark (koikuchi) soy sauce is added in eastern Japan, while light (usukuchi) soy sauce is added in the west.
 Instant noodles are often sold in two (or more) versions accordingly.

 More unusual variants include stir-fried yaki udon and curry udon made with Japanese curry.
-It is often used in shabu shabu or Japanese hot pot.
+Udon is often used as the final dish in shabu shabu or Japanese hot pot.

 Dishes

 Udon noodles are boiled in a pot of hot water.
 Depending on the type of udon, the way it is served is different as well.
 Udon noodles are usually served chilled in the summer and hot in the winter.
 In the Edo period, the thicker wheat noodle was generally called udon, and served with a hot broth called (温麦, nurumugi).
 The thinner, chilled variety was called (冷麦, hiyamugi).

 Cold udon, or udon salad, is usually mixed with egg omelette slices, shredded chicken and fresh vegetables, such as cucumber and radish.
 Toppings of udon soup are chosen to reflect the seasons.
 Most toppings are added without much cooking, although deep-fried tempura is sometimes added.
 Many of these dishes may also be prepared with soba.